nix-community/nix-ld/README.md

 a `writeShellScriptBin` with the `NIX_LD`/`NIX_LD_LIBRARY_PATH` environment variables set.

+To figure out what libraries a program needs, you can use `ldd` on the binary or set the `LD_DEBUG=libs` environment variable.

 ## Known Issues

 ### LD_LIBRARY_PATH is inherited by child processes

-nix-ld currently rewrites NIX_LD_LIBRARY_PATH to LD_LIBRARY_PATH.
-This can lead to problems if program loaded with this loader executes a normal binary that should not receive those libraries.
-It might be possible in future redirect execution back to nix-ld after the real library loader has performed its work by changing the entry point in memory to fix this.
+nix-ld is currently rewrites `NIX_LD_LIBRARY_PATH` to `LD_LIBRARY_PATH`.
+This can cause problems if a program loaded with this loader executes a normal binary, which should not get these libraries.
+In the future, it may be possible to redirect execution back to nix-ld after the actual library loader has done its job by changing the entry point in memory to fix this.

 ## FAQ